 - Write about something that is really interesting (i.e. a particular species that can do something amazing) or something that pisses you off! (i.e. something you think shouldn’t happen like overfishing or plastic pollution)

 - Keep it simple and don’t overthink it

-- Write a short bit of information to accompany your work (i.e. how you took them, why they are important to you, what you were trying to show etc).
+- Write a short piece to accompany your work (i.e. how you took them, why it is important to you, what you were trying to show etc).

 What do you get out of it?

 It is important to realise Marine Madness is not a business and does not make money.
 I do not run it for any other reason than that I enjoy it and care about it.
 No submissions will be paid for!
 But just because it’s done for free doesn’t mean you won’t get anything out of it.
 All posts written by guest contributors or artwork showcased will be fully accredited to the author/artist.
-Guest posts will include a short bio of who you are and what you do, a headshot (if you want) and a chance to attach links to social media or personal websites.
+Guest posts will include a short bio of who you are and what you do plus a chance to attach links to social media or personal websites.
 I have contributed to several other websites and magazines for free and been rewarded in a similar way.
 I can assure you that doing so is not only enjoyable but has definitely increased the amount of people that are aware of what I do and now read my own work.
-It has also led to more opportunities to contribute to bigger and better things.
-Contributing is a great way to help kick-start your own journey or just try something new and see if you like it.

 Look forward to hearing from you soon!